bitrix24/b24restdocs/api-reference/ai/prompts/conditions.md

 ## Branching

 This is the well-known `switch` in programming.
-It comes in handy when you have different prompt blocks, but each of them executes strictly in a certain order.
+It comes in handy when you have different prompt blocks, but each of them is executed strictly in a certain order.
 A good example is when you have different prompt texts for different providers.
 Let's consider this example.

 ```js
 @switch (engine.code)